Clerking team

 Senior Clerk - Criminal and Regulatory

-Prior to starting pupillage, Josh was a paralegal in the civil litigation department of an eminent London criminal defence firm, ranked Band 1 and Tier 1 in both Chambers UK Bar and Legal 500 legal directories.
+Josh is a strategic advocate who utilises a forensic approach to case analysis, underlined by strong interpersonal skills to achieve the best results for his clients.
+Prior to working as a barrister, Josh was a paralegal in the civil litigation department of an eminent London criminal defence firm, ranked Band 1 and Tier 1 in both Chambers UK Bar and Legal 500 legal directories.
 Josh worked extensively on the Grenfell Tower Inquiry, developing experience of alternative dispute resolution and working with vulnerable clients.
 He additionally worked on a range of high-profile Article 2 Inquests and civil claims.
 Josh also worked for the United Nations Office of the High Commissioner for Human Rights, researching and producing legal briefs on human rights.

 When not in Court Josh can be found running in the Lakes or around Manchester.